EgbieAndersonUku1/django_2fa_recovery_codes/README.md

 ---

-### How it Differs from Full Two-Factor Authentication Apps?
+### How It Differs From A Full Two-Factor Authentication Apps?

 `django-2fa-recovery-codes` is designed **solely for recovery codes**, offering fine-grained control, asynchronous management, and admin-friendly batch handling.

 * User UI interface
    * Dedicated login interface page to enter your email and 2FA recovery code
    * Dashboard that allows the user to:
 	      * Generate a batch of 2FA recovery codes (default=10 generated, configurable via settings flags) with expiry date or doesn't expiry
         * Regenerate code (Uses brute force rate limiter with a penalty that increases wait time if codes is regenerated within that time window)
         * Email, Delete or Download entire codes via the buttons
         * One-time verification code setup form